-CLINICAL PRESENTATIONS represent the manner in which a particular patient, group of patients, or community present(s) to osteopathic physicians.
-These are high-frequency, high-impact categories based on evidence from osteopathic medical practice and are further categorized as topics.
+CLINICAL PRESENTATIONS represent the manner in which a particular patient, group of patients, or community presents to osteopathic physicians.
+The emphasis within each clinical presentation is on high-frequency and high-impact categories based on evidence from osteopathic medical practice.
+Each clinical presentation is further categorized into specific topics.

-Clinical presentations may include, but are not limited to, presentations of patients across all relevant age categories, from special populations, and in varied clinical settings, and the following ways in which patients present for osteopathic medical care:
+Clinical presentations may include presentations of patients across all relevant age categories, from special populations, and in varied clinical settings, and the ways in which patients present for osteopathic medical care.

 1. Community Health and Patient Presentations Related to Wellness PATIENT PRESENTATIONS RELATED TO 2.
 Human Development, Reproduction, and Sexuality PATIENT PRESENTATIONS RELATED TO 3.
 Endocrine System and Metabolism PATIENT PRESENTATIONS RELATED TO 4.
 Nervous System and Mental Health PATIENT PRESENTATIONS RELATED TO 5.
 Musculoskeletal System PATIENT PRESENTATIONS RELATED TO 6.
 Genitourinary/Renal System and Breasts PATIENT PRESENTATIONS RELATED TO 7.
 Gastrointestinal System and Nutritional Health PATIENT PRESENTATIONS RELATED TO 8.
 Circulatory and Hematologic Systems PATIENT PRESENTATIONS RELATED TO 9.
+Respiratory System

-Respiratory System PATIENT PRESENTATIONS RELATED TO 10.
-Integumentary System
+PATIENT PRESENTATIONS RELATED TO

+10. Integumentary System